37chandler/ada-clustering/README.md

 # ADA Clustering In-Class & Assignment

-This repo holds the clustering code that we'll use in class and will also be the place you put your clustering assignment.
+This repo holds the clustering code that we may explore in class and will also be the place you put your clustering assignment.
 I have included code that does clustering both in Python and R. For the assignment I recommend you use R, though you're free to use Python.

 This repo includes the following files:

-* `Clustering Surveys.ipynb`: We'll go through this code in class.
+* `Clustering Surveys.ipynb`: We'll go through this code in class if time permits.
 * `Clustering Surveys-Solutions.ipynb`: The solutions to the in-class work.
 * `clustering_code.py`: Helper functions from "Data Science from Scratch" that perform K-means clustering.